 Rural Palliative Care Education Series

-WRPCI hosted a series of talk show style conversations in 2019 open to all rural health communities interested in providing palliative care services.
-Recordings for all sessions in 2019 provided below.
-Registration and a listing of 2020 events can be found on our main page.
+WRPCI hosted a series of talk show style conversations in 2019 and 2020 open to all rural health communities interested in providing palliative care services.
+Recordings for all sessions in 2019 and 2020 are provided below.
+Registration and a listing of 2021 events can be found on our main page.

 - 2019 Recordings: